Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 The fire closed in.
 Timbers near the entrance began to smolder.
 Smoke filled the shaft.
 Men started to panic.
 Some tried to leave.

-Pulaski drew his revolver.
+Pulaski drew his pistol.

 "The next man who tries to leave the tunnel I will shoot."

 He hung wet blankets over the entrance.
-There was a small stream running through the floor of the tunnel; he used his hat to carry water and keep the blankets wet, over and over, while the fire burned outside.
+There was a small stream running through the floor of the tunnel.
+He used his hat to carry water and keep the blankets wet, over and over, while the fire burned outside.
 He kept doing it until the smoke took him down.
-He was unconscious on the tunnel floor when one of the men said, "The boss is dead."
+He was unconscious on the tunnel floor when one of the men said, "Come outside, boys.
+The boss is dead."

 Pulaski opened his eyes.